 Four Auburn players were taken in the 2014 NFL Draft, including two first round picks; offensive tackle Greg Robinson No. 2 overall to the St. Louis Rams and defensive end Dee Ford No. 23 to the Kansas City Chiefs.
 Mason was a third round selection by the Rams while fullback Jay Prosch was a sixth round pick by the Houston Texans.

-In his three seasons at Auburn, Malzahn has coached four All-Americans: running back Tre Mason and return specialist Chris Davis in 2013, center Reese Dismukes in 2014, and place kicker Daniel Carlson in 2015.
-Dismukes was also named the Rimington Award winner as the nation's top center in 2014 and Carlson was a Lou Groza Award finalist in 2015.
+Malzahn has coached seven All-Americans as head coach at Auburn: running back Tre Mason and return specialist Chris Davis in 2013, center Reese Dismukes in 2014, place kicker Daniel Carlson in 2015 and '16, and defensive linemen Carl Lawson, Montravious Adams and offensive lineman Braden Smith in 2016.
+Dismukes was named the 2014 Rimington Award winner as the nation's top center and Carlson was a Lou Groza Award finalist in 2015 and `16.

 Malzahn, who won the Broyles Award as the nation's top assistant coach in 2010 while helping the Tigers to the national title, returned to Auburn after serving as the head coach at Arkansas State in 2012, where he led the program to the Sun Belt Conference title.